we know church can be intimidating

 Rideshare through Lyft

 Lyft will drop you off right at our front doors!
-Click below for a Lyft code to get $5 off your ride to church to any of our Chicago locations!
+Every Sunday, we provide a Lyft code to get $5 off your ride to church to any of our Chicago locations!
+The code is always PEOPLECHI followed by the date of that sunday in MMDDYYY format (ex: PEOPLECHI041719)

 There is plenty of parking available once you arrive at People Church!
 Both our locations have secure lots at no cost to you!